Jazz ambassadors: Cultural legacy

 The jazz ambassador tours exposed the American musicians to new musical styles and traditions from the countries they visited.
 Duke Ellington's albums Far East Suite, Latin American Suite and Afro-Eurasian Eclipse were inspired by his tours as a jazz ambassador.
 Dizzy Gillespie's composition "Rio Pakistan" was similarly inspired by his 1956 tour.
 Several albums recorded during Gillespie's tours were released including Dizzy in Greece and World Statesman.
 Dave Brubeck's 1958 Jazz Impressions of Eurasia spawned from the music he had heard while touring as a jazz ambassador.
 The syncopated rhythms Brubeck heard from Turkish street musicians inspired his standard Blue Rondo à la Turk.

 Dave Brubeck, who participated in the project, was critical of the experience.
 He and his wife Iola Brubeck later wrote a musical, The Real Ambassadors, based on his experiences.

+Although influenced by new music exposed to them in the toured countries, jazz ambassadors in turn were able to influence the people of non-aligned countries.
+By researching and incorporating the local music of each country they visited, it allowed the state-funded jazz musicians to also present an America that was capable of celebrating and appreciating foreign local traditions.